polimi-ispl/landmine_detection_autoencoder/README.md

-# 2018 TGRS Landmine
+# Landmine Detection Using Autoencoders on Multi-polarization GPR Volumetric Data

 This repository contains an example of what have been done for the paper:

-Francesco Picetti, Federico Lombardi, Paolo Bestagini, Maurizio Lualdi, Stefano Tubaro. *Landmine Detection Using Autoencoder on Multi-polarization GPR Volumetric Data*, submitted to *IEEE Transactions on Geoscience and Remote Sensing (TGRS)*, Oct.
+Paolo Bestagini, Federico Lombardi, Maurizio Lualdi, Francesco Picetti, Stefano Tubaro. *Landmine Detection Using Autoencoder on Multi-polarization GPR Volumetric Data*, Oct.
 2018.

 ### Abstract